Cedric-Gourville/Learn-javascript/README.md

 # Warm-up

 First advice, take a look to [codewars](http://www.codewars.com/), I think it's a good things to have when you want to start coding.
-It allows you to learn new concept, use google, stackoverflow ect...
+It allows you to learn new concept, use google, stackoverflow ect...and it's kind of funny.
+You can also compare you solution to other code warriors.
+I use it since a few days and I learned a lot.